Flexible Research Platform

 Probabilistic Methods for Dynamic Communication Networks

-- Head: Dr. Benedikt Jahnel
+- Head: Prof. Dr. Benedikt Jahnel

 We perform rigorous applied mathematical research at the interface with data-driven network engineering: Here the main aims are to (i) study connectivity improvements in mobile urban device-to-device augmented networks with the help of dynamic continuum percolation theory, (ii) investigate data routing in device-to-device systems with a focus on bottleneck behavior and thereby advance large-deviations theory for space-time point processes, and (iii) analyze malware propagation in dynamic device-to-device networks by extending the theory of interacting particle systems to random graphs in the continuum.